val-town/val-town-blog/src/content/blog/val-town-newsletter-15.md

 ---
 title: Val Town Newsletter 15
-description: Pull Requests, Val Editor Redesign, AI Suggestions, OSS Docs, New Astro Blog, Templates
+description: TODO
-pubDate: February 01, 2024
+pubDate: February 06, 2024
 author: Steven Krouse
 ---

-INTRO
+TODO description

-The community has made hundreds of really cool vals recently (links below), including through collaboration in the Discord recently.
-[Come join us!](https://discord.gg/dHv45uN5RY) 👋
+You all have made hundreds of really cool vals (links below).
+[Come join us in Discord!](https://discord.gg/dHv45uN5RY) 👋

 ### Custom domains

-The overview of custom domains.
+TODO photo and explaination and hat tip to saascustomdomains

-### Logs display update
+### Logs – larger, faster, streamed, and scalable

-The changes to vals present logs.
+TODO description and photo

+clickhouse

+### Early Return HTTP Responses

+- (TODO fix this title)
+- link to the discussion
+- and the discord announcement?

+### HTTP vals faster by 100ms ⚡️

+- Tom could make a chart about this

+### Suggest & vote on feature requests

-### GitHub discussions
+on GitHub Discussions

 The description of the discussions for feature-requests on GitHub [Discussions](https://github.com/val-town/val-town-product/discussions)